B-24 Liberator Memorial Restoration Fund: Acquisition of Liberator

 The first part of the Liberator was a hubcap found at the former RAAF Station Tocumwal in New South Wales.
 In 1989 the group became aware of the Moe Liberator fuselage and after negotiations to purchase it the fuselage of the Liberator was acquired in 1995.
 The tail and wings of Liberator 42-41091 (USAAF number) were recovered in the late 1990s.

 Museum

-In 1993 the group began using an aircraft hangar that was built by the United States Army Air Force during the war on the Werribee Satellite Aerodrome.
+In 1993 the group began using an aircraft hangar on the Werribee Satellite Aerodrome.
+The hangar had been built by the United States Army Air Force during the war.
 The land had since become part of the Western Treatment Plant owned by Melbourne Water.
 In 2012 Melbourne Water gave Places Victoria the rights to build public housing on the site, with a school planned to be on the hangar's location.
 In October 2014 it was announced that an agreement between the Victorian Government, Melbourne Water and the group had signed an agreement where Melbourne Water would transfer 1.475 hectares of land through the government to the group.